Named Scholarships

 JOHN L. DALE MEMORIAL SCHOLARSHIP

-JOHN AND MILDRED DAVISON MEMORIAL SCHOLARSHIP
+DAVISON FAMILY MEMORIAL SCHOLARSHIP

 JOHN DEFLAMINIS LEADERSHIP SCHOLARSHIP